December 31, 2019

 January happened in the blink of an eye so here I am two months into the year posting my highlights of 2019.
-You won't see too many wedding pictures here.
-This is a personal post and since 2019 was a huge game-changer, you'll hear about most of it.
+You won’t see too many wedding pictures here.
+I’m putting Photos by Yaz on hold for a moment.
+This is a personal post and since 2019 was a huge game-changer, you’ll hear about most of it.

 My first wedding of last year was my sister Vanesa + Robert’s elopement.
 Nothing too fancy, just a legal document.
 Of course, this meant she’d now have to live with the boy.
 I’m an emotional girl and I’m not very good at hiding how I feel, but I think I held it together pretty well up until right after we took our last picture in the apartment.
 It was bittersweet because it was a sign that time had passed.